Great-Sun-Group/credex-core/README.md

 # Credex Ecosystem Core API

 The credex ecosystem is a shared ledger that enables the efficient circulation of value, accumulation of capital, investment of profits, and giving of gifts.
+It is a tool for financial inclusion, financial empowerment, and financial sovereignty.

 ## Credex Principle